borisf/borisf.github.io/index.md

 I am a senior partner engineer at Google.
 I engage with top apps and games companies, and act as a trusted advisor and a technical expert.

-I specialize in Java and Android optimizations:
+I am passionate about optimizations:
 * Java - Gradle, multi-threading, JNI
-* Android - ANRs and thermals/battery
+* Android - ANRs/crashes
+* C++ - thermals/battery, Vulkan drivers

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.